Stiffstream/json_dto/README.md

-The first way uses C++'s Argument Dependent Lookup feature: an user should define `read_json_value` and `write_json_value` in the same namespace where its types are defined.
+The first way uses C++'s Argument Dependent Lookup feature: an user should define `read_json_value` and `write_json_value` in the same namespace where types are defined.
 The right implementations of `read_json_value` and `write_json_value` will be found by C++ compiler automatically.
 For example:
 ~~~~~{.cpp}